 Frequently Asked Questions

-Q: How long does it take for turnips to grow?
+How long does it take turnips to grow from seed?

 Storage turnip varieties can take 50-90 days to mature, whereas salad turnips can grow in as little as 30-40 days, depending on the size at harvest.